 For more information, check out the library’s Calendar of Events,

 give us a call at 315-736-9734, extension #209 or just stop in and say hi!

 Check out past youth programs at our Photo Gallery

 Raise a Reader!

 Parents with young children, remember to sign up for our Raise a Reader program if you haven’t yet.
 The program maintains 1,000 books at the Library and has divided them into 100 beautifully silk-screened bags of 10 books each.
 Using their library cards, parents are able to sign out a bag of ten books for a two week period and then return it for another bag.
 The goal is to have 1,000 books read to or with a child by the age of 6.

-- The youth services department has two Chrome Boxes and four PCs with unfiltered Internet access and Windows 10 Operating Systems.
+- The youth services department has three Chrome Boxes and three PCs with unfiltered Internet access and Windows 10 Operating Systems.

 - Each station has a 90-minute time limit.
 To log in, you must have a Mid-York System library card in good standing.